Naren456/Personalized-Compliment-Generator/README.md

 ## Demo Video

-To get a better understanding of how the Emotion Detector with Compliment Generator works, you can watch the demo video below:
+To get a better understanding of  Compliment Generator works, you can watch the demo video below:

 [![Demo](https://img.youtube.com/vi/e9rwDUICb0E/0.jpg)](https://youtu.be/e9rwDUICb0E)